Head and Neck Cancers

 Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

-After treatment ends, you will have regular appointments with your specialist to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
+After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
 You may have blood tests and imaging scans, as well as physical and visual examinations of your head and neck.
 You will also be able to discuss how you’re feeling and any other concerns.
-You will receive continued support from a speech pathologist, dietitian and physiotherapist if you need it.
+You will receive continued support from a speech pathologist, dietitian, occupational therapist, physiotherapist, psychologist and social worker if you need it.
 You may also be asked to see your dentist regularly.

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
-Check-ups will become less frequent if you have no further problems.
-Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.
+You will usually continue to have check-ups for five years, but they will become less frequent if you have no further problems.
+Between follow-up appointments, let your treatment team know immediately of any symptoms or health problems.

 For some people, head and neck cancer does come back after treatment, which is known as a recurrence.
-This is why it’s important to have regular check-ups.
+Sometimes this will be another cancer of the head and neck, but it can also be the original cancer that has spread to another part of the body.
+This is why it’s important to have check-ups.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.